mobino/mobino_api/README.txt

 ----

-NOTE: On the receiving side, the procedure is repeated (especially the sorting of the paramters and the formatting of the amount paramter).
+NOTE: On the receiving side, the procedure is repeated (especially the sorting of the paramters and the formatting of the amount parameter).
 Therefore you can pass the parameters in random order - the signatures will be created correctly.